amritamaz/amritamaz.github.io/_posts/tumblr/2014-12-2-why-read-feminism.md

+---
+layout: post
+title: Why Did I start Reading Feminism?
+categories: blog
+---
 # reading more feminism made me more productive

 When I started grad school, I realized everyone around me was reading books.
-As a voracious-reader-child, I was familiar with the concept of books, but this notion of using my few grad-school-free hours to read books was a bit foreign.
+As a voracious-reader-child, I was familiar with the radical concept of books, but this notion of using my few grad-school-free hours to read books was a bit foreign.
 I evaluated the pros and cons of using my free time for leisure reading as follows:

 pros:
 - get to tell people I read books